PAC-UK Privacy Statement

 The right to data portability.
 You have the right to obtain your personal information in an accessible and transferrable format so that you can re-use it for your own purposes across different service providers.
 This is not a general right however and there are exceptions.
 To learn more please get in touch (see Contact Details).

 The right to lodge a complaint.
 You have the right to lodge a complaint about the way we handle or process your information with the national data protection authority, for the UK this is the Information Commissioners Office (ICO).

 The right to withdraw consent.
 If you have given your consent to anything we do with your information (i.e. we rely on consent as a legal basis for processing your information), you have the right to withdraw that consent at any time.
 You can do this by contacting us (see Contact Details).
 Withdrawing consent will not however make unlawful our use of your information while consent had been apparent.

 The right to object to processing.
 You have the right to object to certain types of processing, including processing for direct marketing and profiling.
-You can object by changing your marketing preferences or disabling cookies as set out in sections 5 and 6 above.
+You can object by changing your marketing preferences or disabling cookies as set out above.

 Changes to PAC-UK’s Privacy Statement

 Any changes to our privacy statement will be posted on the PAC-UK website and, where appropriate, we will notify you of the changes for example by email.